Quackers29/CC-Towns/README.md

   Statistics of the town, trades completed, points earned, population etc
   ### Settings
   Generic settings for the town, town name etc and possibly Company takeover - Player pays to capture the town under a team name.
-  ### Map
-  Rudimentary map of towns location compared to surrounding towns, can zoom in and out.

   ### Misc
   Slow auto trading of each town to surrounding towns, slow development of towns over time.